 A 10-week program designed to deliver participants a broad range of simple and practical communication, stress management, health enhancement, and resiliency building skills with which to improve performance and quality of life, both on and off the job, while significantly reducing the risk of burnout and other serious health risks faced by law enforcement, first responders, corrections, reentry, and treatment professionals.

-Center for Mindfulness in Corrections (dba Engaged Mindfulness Institute), #1402, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org, through the Approved Continuing Education (ACE) program.
+Center for Mindfulness in Public Safety (dba Engaged Mindfulness Institute), #1402, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org, through the Approved Continuing Education (ACE) program.
 Engaged Mindfulness Institute maintains responsibility for the program.
 ASWB Approval Period: 7/15/2017 – 7/15/2020.
 Social workers should contact their regulatory board to determine course approval for continuing education credits.
 Social workers participating in this course will receive 30 clinical continuing education clock hours.

 “I am able to be more present with my son.”